 Take your vehicle for a wash to get all of the built up dirt and mud from summer off of the body, then give it a quick wax.
 You can do it with a simple spray wax or you can use your elbow grease and use carnauba wax.
 Wax is a great line of defence against the salt that will be covering it in the next few weeks.
 Don’t have the time?
 There is a great detailer around the corner from us that will do it for you with a same day appointment.

 If it’s been awhile since you’ve taken your vehicle into the shop, don’t keep putting it off.
 The cold weather can make existing problems worse and delaying a repair can potentially cost you more money down the road.
 You can bring it in to Parkside to check out your battery (which needs to be in great shape for cold weather), defrosters, heaters, coolant, wiper fluid, wiper blades, and an oil change before you pile on the winter miles.
 We top up your fluids and check for burnt out bulbs too, and we will switch over to your winter tires to keep you safe on the Malahat during the icy season.

 Keep a set of gloves, a snow brush and an ice scraper in your car at all times.
 Try to find a brush with soft bristles to prevent any damage to the paint or glass on your car.
 It’s also good to have a set of jumper cables in your trunk just in case you or a fellow motorist needs a boost on a freezing day.

 Emergency Car Kit

-This one we wrote about last week.
+This one we wrote about way back.
 Grab the essentials yourself or pick up an emergency kit from the Red Cross.
 You will be very glad you did.

 Frozen Door Prevention